Nejvii/Nejvii/README.md

       I am gamer.
 I have been playing since I was a child.
 I love computer and board games.
     Mainly MMO/ RTS and I really liked SIM Racing.
       </p>
-Someday i will be pro programmer 😄
+Someday i will be pro programmer 😄 (mb)

 </ul>